chef-boneyard/chef-web-docs-2016/chef_master/source/upgrade_server_ha_notes.rst

       * - |chef server oec| 11.1.x
         - 11.1.x	major: 1, minor: 13

 #.
 Before proceeding, make sure that the bootstrap back end machine and all of its services are healthy, and that all services are stopped on the standby.
 Please check runsvdir status to make a determination about "healthy".
+See "Runit Process Structure and Checks" below for more information.

 Upgrade Steps